Remi-Gau/eCobidas/docs/90-contributors.md

 add it by adding your details in
 [this spreadsheet](https://docs.google.com/spreadsheets/d/1v_ReviQZLNxg9T5qCYAfMiA-rZupMnWp03PSNVRGpBI/edit?usp=sharing)
 and let us know about it: we'll take care of the rest.

+Make sure that you are also listed as a contributor on our [OSF project](https://osf.io/anvqy/).

 -   Sanu Ann Abraham
     <a href="https://github.com/sanuann"><img src="img/github.png" width=20px />